LeChatErrant/API-template/README.md

 ##### Not found

-A middleware handling not found routes is present, formatting a NotFound error passed the the error middleware, as every other errors
+A middleware handling not found routes is present, formatting a NotFound error passed the error middleware, as every other errors

 ##### Unhandled errors